DavidGuamanDavila/gazebo_simulation_marine_markers_custom_dataset_yolov5_training/README.md

 This repository contains Jupyter notebooks detailing the training process for the custom dataset.
 These notebooks are adapted from Roboflow's resources and tailored to our specific requirements for marine marker detection.

-The classes in our Custom Datset are the following:
+The classes in our Custom Dataset are the following:

 - **Blue Buoy**: Specifically labeled and identified for this class.
 - **Green Buoy**: Uniquely marked and classified as a separate entity.